danielroelfs/danielroelfs.com/content/about/index.md

 Originally from the Netherlands, I have also studied in France and Sweden before moving to Norway.
 In my free time I ski, photograph, and make music.
 And this blog serves as a way to share some of the weird code I write for R.

-If you have any questions or want to keep in touch, please send me an e-mail at <a href="mailto:daniel.roelfs@medisin.uio.no">daniel.roelfs[a]medisin.uio.no</a>.
+If you have any questions or comments about the tutorials and posts here, or just want to get in touch, please send me an e-mail at <a href="mailto:daniel.roelfs@medisin.uio.no">daniel.roelfs[a]medisin.uio.no</a>.